Junk The Junk - The Ultimate Guide To Stopping Unwanted Mail

 - DMA Choice: This inexpensive paid service from the Direct Mail Association removes your name from their members' direct mail lists.
 Their members include thousands of major brands, from West Elm to Pet Co.
 Removing your name from all categories takes just a minute or two, despite the outdated looking website.
 A credit card is needed to sign up, DMA Choice costs $2 for 10 years of service.

 Stop magazine, catalog, and other direct mail offers - Image from DMA Choice

 After a few months, start collecting the junk mail you're still receiving.
 This helps gather the specifics on who's sending the junk, and the exact name and address their sending it to.
 Is your name spelled wrong?
 Did they write “Apt 1” or “#1?”

-- Use DMA Choice to search for the companies in your stack.
+- Go back to DMA Choice to search for the companies in your stack.
 This is the quickest way to get off the mailing lists of their members.
-If you'd previously opted out of all categories through DMA Choice, you don't have to go back.
+If you've already opted out of all categories through DMA Choice, skip this step.
 You're likely receiving junk from companies that aren't DMA members.

 - Search online for opt-out forms.
 Try searching for the brand name plus terms like "stop catalog delivery" or "direct mail unsubscribe".
 Not all companies make this information easy to find or even available online.
 These guys do:

 - IKEA - This one is not so easy to find.
 Scroll down to the bottom of the 'Request an IKEA catalog' page.
 Look for the small blue type under the 'submit' button that says "Stop receiving the IKEA Catalog by mail" (see blue arrow below).
 Click that and you'll get to an easy-to-fill-out form to stop delivery.